meerhamza00/AmazonBidMaster/WIKI.md

 Welcome to the Amazon Bid Master wiki!
 This wiki provides comprehensive documentation for the project, including installation instructions, configuration details, usage examples, and more.

+Amazon Bid Master is a comprehensive Amazon PPC campaign management and optimization platform designed to help Amazon sellers and agencies maximize their advertising ROI.
+It leverages machine learning-powered bid recommendations, automated rules, and performance forecasting to streamline campaign management, improve ad performance, and drive sales growth.
+This platform is ideal for Amazon PPC managers, agencies, and sellers who want to automate and optimize their advertising efforts.

+## What is Amazon Bid Master?

+Amazon Bid Master is an end-to-end solution for managing and optimizing Amazon PPC campaigns.
+It provides a suite of tools and features that help users to:

+*   Automate bid adjustments based on performance metrics.
+*   Improve ad performance and reduce advertising costs.
+*   Forecast future campaign performance with confidence intervals.
+*   Get insights and recommendations from an AI assistant.
+*   Easily import campaign data and export reports.

+## Why is this app needed?

+Managing Amazon PPC campaigns can be a complex and time-consuming task.
+Amazon Bid Master simplifies this process by automating many of the tasks involved in campaign management, such as bid adjustments, rule creation, and performance forecasting.
+This allows users to focus on other important aspects of their business, such as product development and customer service.

+## Who should use this app?

+Amazon Bid Master is designed for:

+*   Amazon PPC Managers: Professionals who manage Amazon PPC campaigns for businesses.
+*   Agencies: Marketing agencies that provide Amazon PPC services to their clients.
+*   Amazon Sellers: Businesses that sell products on Amazon and want to optimize their advertising efforts.

+## Features

+- **Campaign Management**: View and analyze all your Amazon PPC campaigns in one place.
+- **ML-Powered Bid Optimization**: Get intelligent bid recommendations based on campaign performance.
+- **Automated Rules**: Create custom rules to automate bid adjustments based on performance metrics.
+- **Performance Forecasting**: Predict future campaign performance with confidence intervals.
+- **PPC Expert Chatbot**: Get insights and recommendations from an AI assistant.
+- **CSV Import/Export**: Easily import campaign data and export reports.

+## Tech Stack

+- **Frontend**: React, TypeScript, TailwindCSS, Shadcn UI, Recharts
+- **Backend**: Node.js, Express, TypeScript
+- **Database**: PostgreSQL with Drizzle ORM
+- **AI/ML**: Google Gemini (default), OpenAI, Anthropic APIs for chatbot, custom ML models for bid optimization

 ## Getting Started

 ### Installation